Redhaven Farms is offering Celadon Cortunix Quail breeding stock, chicks and eggs! Pick-up in Oregon City- sorry, but we don't ship live birds.

-These RARE Japanese Quail lay beautiful blue eggs, and our flock offers a variety of colors including Tibetan, Tibetan Tuxedo, White Tuxedo, Rosetta, and Scarlet.
+These RARE Japanese Quail lay beautiful blue eggs, and our flock offers a variety of colors including Tibetan, White, Rosetta, Scarlet, Blue, Pastel, Grau Fee, and Tuxedo.

 Our quail are raised naturally and humanely.
 These birds are high quality, healthy, and raised with care.

 Celadon quail can be raised for eggs, meat, or as pets.
 Because the birds are small, and the hens do not make loud noises, they can also be a fun addition to your urban or rural flock.

 Cortunix quail are coveted for their fast growth rates and reliable egg laying.
 Coturnix reach butcher weight between 6-8 weeks of age, and begin laying eggs between 7-8 weeks old.
 Our hens typically lay 1 egg per day throughout the spring and summer, and will continue to lay in the winter with supplemental light.

 Celadon Cortunix quail are rare and were originally imported by James Marie Farms in 2014.
 The rare "ce" gene is a autosomal Recessive gene.
 Hens who lay celadon eggs will lay them for their entire life.
 All of our hens and roosters are hatched from celadon eggs and the hens lay celadon eggs.
 (Tibetan, Tibetan Tuxedo, Rosetta, Range, Scarlet) carry this gene the easiest & will be what you typically can expect from a hatch as well as a few silver.